HomeHealthEverything You Need to...

 For children, it’s a bit more complicated.
 Their blood pressure varies with age, sex, and height.
 Generally, if a child’s blood pressure is less than the 90th percentile for their group, it’s normal.
 By age 13, however, they begin to follow the same standards as adults.

-There are many things that can contribute to high blood pressure, ranging from lifestyle choices to underlying medical conditions.
+Many things can contribute to high blood pressure, ranging from lifestyle choices to underlying medical conditions.
 Diet is one major one—consuming too much sodium and not enough potassium can increase your blood pressure.
 Other contributions are lack of exercise, obesity, smoking, and excessive alcohol consumption.
 Medical conditions such as diabetes and pregnancy can also be contributing factors.

 It’s also necessary to note that ethnicity and race can influence the risk of high blood pressure and how effectively certain treatments are.
 For instance, Black patients tend to have higher rates of hypertension and could have a harder time accessing effective care.
 Addressing these differences is a significant part of creating a more equitable health system.